On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds

 \ \n

 Let $W$ be a locally standard $2$-torus manifold with orbit space $Q$.
-In the following, we use the notations defined in Section~\ref{Subsec:mod2-GKM}.
 For a codimension-$k$ face $f$ of $Q$, the facial submanifold $W_f$ is an embedded connected codimension-$k$ submanifold of $W$.
-Then the equivariant normal bundle $\nu_f$ of $W_f$ in $W$ is a vector bundle of rank $k$.
-If we replace $W_f \subset W$ by the real projective bundle $P(\nu_f)$, we obtain a new $2$-torus manifold denoted by $\widetilde{W}$ called the \emph{blow-up} of $W$ along $W_f$.
-The orbit space $\widetilde{Q}$ of $\widetilde{W}$ is the result of ``cutting off'' the face $f$ from $Q$ (see Figure~\ref{Fig:Blow-up}).
-So $\widetilde{W}$ is also locally standard.
-Correspondingly, the simplicial cell complex $|\mathcal{P}_{\widetilde{Q}}|$ is obtained from $|\mathcal{P}_{Q}|$ by a stellar subdivision of the face dual to $f$. \n
+So the equivariant normal bundle $\nu_f$ of $W_f$ in $W$ is a real vector bundle of rank $k$.
+If we replace $W_f \subset W$ by the real projective bundle $P(\nu_f)$, we obtain a new $2$-torus manifold denoted by $\widetilde{W}^f$ called the \emph{real blow-up} of $W$ along $W_f$.
+This is analogous to the blow-up of a torus manifold in~\cite[Sec.\,9]{MasPanov06} (also see~\cite[p.\,605]{GriHarr78} and~\cite[Sec.\,4]{Franz17}).\n